 It seems unfair for a team like the Tampa Bay Rays to compete in a division with some of the most historic franchises in baseball history.
 The Yankees, Red Sox, and Orioles have accomplishments that date back many decades.

-(Note: These rankings are based solely on each players WAR during their career with the Boston Red Sox.
+(Note: These rankings are based solely on each players WAR during their career with the Tampa Bay Rays.
 All WAR statistics are from Baseball Reference.
-The batting statistics can be accessed here and the pitching information can be found here.
+The batting statistics can be accessed here and the pitching information can be found here.)

 5) David Price: 2008-2014 (Career Rays WAR: 21.3)